 Like many of us, there may be a time when you believe you have lost your faith.
 It is not that you have really lost your faith.
 Everyone has faith.
 Even the atheist has faith.
 The faith that you have lost is your belief in the Faith of Christ.
 Below is the story of seven soldiers who are about to die in battle.
-They all believe in Jesus but one soldier has lost faith and is scared of dying.
-As you journey through the story you will discover how belief in the Faith of Christ helps regain trust in our Father in Heaven.
+In this video I am the soldier screaming out "Why God?
+Why?
+How God answers my question is revealed through the other six soldiers.
+As you journey through the Story of The Seven Soldiers will discover how I regained my trust in God through understanding the importance of the Faith of Christ.

 Almost all Christians understand that we are justified by "The blood of Jesus" but very few know that we might also be justified by the Faith of Christ - Galatians 2:16 KJV.
 If this is true, then we are made right with God by both the blood of Jesus and the "Faith" Jesus had when he went to the cross.
 If Jesus as a human being did not have the faith he did in order to go to the cross, there is absolutely no way we would have been made right by his blood.
 When the Faith of Christ is included in the gospel message, it is the humanity of Jesus as well as the divinity of Christ that brings all home to the Kingdom of God.

 If asked which faith would make us right before God, most would say that it would have to be the faith Jesus had that makes us right.
 Hardly anyone would claim their own faith makes us right when our faith is compared to the faith of Christ.
 Although the King James Bible says we are justified by the faith "of" Christ, in many of the newer translations, the word "of" has been changed to the word "in".
 This small change may seem insignificant, but it can make a huge difference in how we view our relationship with God.